 It is a horrible vision, vivid and gross, but played for laughs in a macabre and disturbing way.
 Steadman captures this perfectly.
 In this picture, Steadman shows exactly why he and Thompson worked so well together.
 Thompson’s story is harrowing and frightening, but also comedic.
 And Steadman illustrates this perfectly.
 The creatures are menacing, lizard, and birdlike with vicious gnashing teeth and predatory expressions.
 The solid black floor has subtle ripples giving it the impression of a liquid – a pool of blood in which they wallow and bathe.
 At the same time, that menace is offset by the fact that they are all wearing leisure suits and sipping cocktails at a hotel bar.
 The whole thing is absurd.
 It is surreal and fantastic but ultimately we know it is unreal, a nightmare brought on by psychedelic drugs.
 But as unreal as it may be it still leaves an impression, a scar in the memory that will linger long after the drugs wear off and the nightmare fades.

-Of all the illustrations in Fear and Loathing in Las Vegas, it is this one that stuck with me the most.
+Of all the illustrations in Fear and Loathing in Las Vegas, it is the one that stuck with me the most.
 Perhaps it was because it was the most monstrous, the one most like a horror movie or a fantasy novel.
 This was the kind of thing I gravitated to at that time in my life (to be honest it still is in many ways).
 But I think it might be because it represents something more than just horror or fantasy.
 The scene depicts a hallucination, and Steadman represents that well, but the character is experiencing more than just a psychotropic vision.
 It is also symbolic of the vicious underbelly of society and the character of Duke, in his heightened state, can see this.
 Beneath the trappings of polite society lies an animal nature ready to tear and rend the flesh of those they see as weak.
 Sure, that’s a bit cynical but nonetheless poignant.